DUDEDEPP863/WHSTechNotes/journal.md

+# February 3, 2025
+1.By continually optimizing and broadcasting their new trajectories, the drones avoid collisions 2.constantly monitoring each user's software, hardware, and network, recognizing anomalies in real time, predicting potential issues, and taking preemptive action
+3.turning fixing vulnerabilities into preventing them.
+4.any UI design that the user finds difficult to navigate, is confusing, or frustrating to interact with.
+5.Yes, hacking, jamming, and cyber vulnerabilities pose significant risks in air traffic management, 6.analyzing large datasets from various sources like sensors, historical accident data, and environmental factors to identify patterns and high-risk situations

 # January 22, 2025
 1.significantly hinders enterprises' investment in resources for technological innovation 2.creating ads, setting budgets, reaching the right audience, and analyzing campaign data.